lsst-dm/dmtn-021/index.rst

 kernel and the template- and science-image per-pixel variances (an example of the kernel variation is shown in `Figure 8 <#figure-8>`__).
-These three parameters separately will contribute to spatial variations in the decorrelation kernel :math:`\phi`, with unknown resulting second-order effects on the resulting decorrelated image.
-If these parameters are computed just for the center of the images (as they are, currently), then the resulting :math:`\phi` is only accurate for the center of the image, and could lead to over/under-correction of the correlated noise nearer to the edges of the image difference.
+These three parameters separately will contribute to spatial variations in the decorrelation kernel :math:`\psi`, with unknown resulting second-order effects on the resulting decorrelated image.
+If these parameters are computed just for the center of the images (as they are, currently), then the resulting :math:`\psi` is only accurate for the center of the image, and could lead to over/under-correction of the correlated noise nearer to the edges of the image difference.
 Another effect is that the resulting adjusted image difference PSF will also not